vphantom/vof/binary.md

 ### User-Defined Types

-Tags 0..63 are available for applications to define their own types from our basic types.
+Tags 0..63 are available for applications to define their own types from our basic types and 64+ are reserved.
 For example, a user-defined "URL" type could be decided as Tag 0 followed by Data used as a `string`.
 Obviously, this means that such tags may have completely different meanings across different applications, so their use makes the resulting data non-portable.
+Decoders should fail when presented with unknown tags.

 ## Implementation Considerations

+### Large Precision Numbers

+Decoders without support for 128 or 256 bit integer or floating point numbers should fail when presented with such source data.

+### Strings

+Since strings are expected to be valid UTF-8, encoders and decoders should fail when presented with invalid UTF-8.

 ### Reference Tracking